We're sorry but this app doesn't work properly without JavaScript enabled. Please enable it to continue.

 # 120

-factorial_r(12) # makes two new recursive calls, the other 11 are cached
+factorial_r(12) # makes 2 new recursive calls; the other 11 are cached

 # 479001600

-Since the factorial function is recursive and the inputs are sequential numbers, it's called repeatedly with the same inputs.
-Without the cache, the function would be called 30 times.
+Because the factorial function is recursive and the inputs are sequential numbers, it does get called repeatedly with the same inputs.
+Without caching, the function would be called 30 times in the code above.
 With lru_cache, the function is only called 13 times.
-While you don't often need to compute factorials, this example ties together how to use a decorator and memoization and recursion.
+You don't often need to compute factorials, but this example ties together how to use a decorator and memoization and recursion.

 The creator of Doc2Doc is a huge fan of palindromes for some nerdy reason.
 Add a feature to check if a word is a palindrome.